sbarre/proxy-local-assets/README.md

 ### Known limitations

-Since we are proxying a live site, this script cannot currently modify the page source HTML.
+Since this script proxyies an existing site, it cannot currently modify the page source, only inject things into it (currently in very specific locations).
+So you cannot, for example, add new markup to the DOM or insert/change existing images on the page.

 However, if you include images in your local SCSS, as long as the image url() starts with `config.localPath + '/img'` (or whatever folder you create in the `src` folder), they will be injected as well.
 See the example in the `local.scss` file for a local image injection.

+### Future features

+* Dynamically replace in-page assets (images, videos, etc) with local assets, if they exist
+* Override specific DOM elements with local partials